Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 Functions do things, and have a responsibility to do things when they are _invoked_.

-It will be easiest for us to use functions in the future when we understand what the _responsibility_ of each function is when we use it.
-We should describe what each function is supposed to be doing, and understand what "goes into" a function, gets computed inside of a function, and "goes out" of a function before we use it.
+We should fully understand the *responsibility* of each function when we use it.
+Before using a function, we should be able to describe the following:

+* the purpose of the function
+* the data that *'goes into'* the function
+* the computations inside of the function
+* the data that *'goes out'* of the function

 Python has defined a lot of functions for us to use, already.
 Let's look at some Python functions and their responsibilities.